 Kits to identify drugs in the urine can now be bought over the counter.
 The accuracy of these kits can vary significantly.
 Thus, results should not be regarded as proof that a certain drug has or has not been taken.
 Testing is best done in consultation with a professional.
 If done without a professional, results should be discussed with a professional who has experience with drug testing.
 The professional can help people interpret test results and draw the appropriate conclusions.

 In the United States, widespread use of child-resistant containers with safety caps has greatly reduced the number of poisoning deaths in children younger than age 5.
 To prevent accidental poisoning, drugs and other potentially dangerous substances should be kept in their original containers and the containers kept where children cannot get them.
 Toxic substances, such as insecticides and cleaning agents, should not be put in drink bottles or cups, even briefly.
 Other preventive measures include

 Clearly labeling household products

-Storing drugs (particularly opioids) and toxic substances in cabinets that are locked and out of the reach of children
+Storing drugs (particularly opioids) and toxic or dangerous substances in cabinets that are locked and out of the reach of children

 Using carbon monoxide detectors